 Next, the cooled liquid travels to the evaporator and coil inside the air handler.
 As the liquid enters the evaporator coil, its pressure drops.
 This is where the magic begins.
 Since heat is required to separate the molecules to convert the liquid back into a gas, it draws the heat from the surrounding air.
 Metal fins positioned on the evaporator coil help with the heat exchange during this process.
 As the refrigerant leaves the evaporator, it is a cool, low-pressure gas.
 It travels back to the condensing unit and the process repeats itself over and over again.

-The evaporator coil usually resides inside an air handler.
+The evaporator coil usually resides inside an air handler or as part of a furnace heating system.
 The air handler is a housing that contains the evaporator as well as a fan and blower assembly.
 The fan/blower assembly is responsible for directing the airflow across the evaporator fins.
 As the warm air crosses the evaporator fins, its heat is extracted, which converts the liquid refrigerant back into a gas as part of the process mentioned above.
 The cooler air is then forced into a series of ducts and distributed to vents located throughout your home.

 The entire process continues until the inside temperature reaches the programmed settings on a thermostat.
 Once the thermostat senses the desired level has been achieved, it deactivates the air conditioning system.
 As the temperatures inside your home rise above the programmed settings on the thermostat, the system is reactivated to cool the air.